-SMS payments, aka Text invoicing, makes for a tech-savvy payment method used by merchants to send invoices and payment links directly via SMS text.
+SMS payments, aka Text invoicing, make for a tech-savvy payment method used by merchants to send invoices and payment links directly via SMS text.
 Consumers use this link to log in to a hosted payment page and pay seamlessly.
 Top payment processors help merchants accept ACH and credit card payments with complementary technologies like SMS payments on a single platform.

 Distribute Invoices and Collect Payments via Email Invoicing

 Merchants that deal with a large volume of customers often leverage email invoicing for payment collections.
-Tech-savvy payment gateway providers connect their payment solutions to the back-end accounting software of the merchant to fetch the billing data.
+Tech-savvy payment gateway providers connect payment solutions to back-end accounting software of the merchant to fetch the billing data.
 This connection allows merchants to automatically create and send invoices to hundreds of consumers with a single click.
 These emails also contain a payment link that redirects the consumer to a hosted payment portal for payment via ACH or credit cards.

 Early Adoption of Cryptocurrency